mhagar/Project-Linguini/README.md

-# wiki-food-lang
+# The Linguini Project
-Need a better project name tbh.
-Maybe 'The Linguini Project'?
+A data analytics project about food on wikipedia

 ## Project Aims: